 Name: Rocco II Sex: Male Age: 7 Location: Salisbury Character: Rocco is a seven year old, 70 kilogramme mastiff cross who is in great shape.
 He is a gentle giant who gets on well with other dogs, and horses.
 He is good with children too but due to his sheer size...read more

-Character: Rascal is a medium sized 2 and a half year old Rottweiler / collie cross who came to ABRAR from a Bosnian rescue.
+Character: Rascal is a medium sized 2-3 year old Rottweiler who came to ABRAR from a Bosnian rescue.
 He is a very special bright and happy boy who is full of beans.
 Rascal can be wary of strangers initially.
-It takes some time for him to trust...read more
+It takes some time for him to trust someone although he has...read more

 Name: Gala Sex: Female Age: 3 Location: Currently in kennels in Essex Character: Gala is a striking 2 year old Belgium Malinois / German Shepherd cross.
 She came into the rescue after she was abandoned, tied on a short chain barely long enough for her...read more